Mysteriusz/ax_virt_layer_utils/docs/API Reference/AX_TYPE_INT.md

 # AX_TYPE_INT

-This interface contains all basic types, macro gates, and macros used by other interfaces.
+This interface contains all basic types, macro functions, and</br>
+macros used by other interfaces.

 > [!IMPORTANT]
 > To use this interface it`s required to define following macros:<br/>